chhotii-alex/prospective-randomizer/README.md

 less than/greater than conditional:
 ```
 Find the smallest group size.
-Find the groups whose size is equal to the smallest group size.
+Find the groups whose sizes are equal to the smallest group size.
 If there are two or more such groups:
     Compute the mean and standard deviation of the feature values for all subjects enrolled so far.
     Compute the z-score normalized value of the new subject’s feature value.